 From 2001 to 2005, Mr. McPherson was appointed twice by President George W. Bush and confirmed by the United States Senate for two national assignments in Washington, D.C., serving as the Under Secretary of Education of the United States Department of Education and Chief Financial Officer of the United States Department of Agriculture.
 He also was a member of the National Aeronautics and Space Administration Advisory Council.

 Mr. McPherson is a graduate of Williams College, has a masters’ degree from George Washington University and completed an executive program at the Harvard University Graduate School of Business Administration.
-He is an advocate for excellence in academics and amateur athletics, playing in Williams College alumni basketball games for the past 12 years.
-His wife Sally manages special projects for the Dallas Arboretum.
+He is an advocate for excellence in academics and amateur athletics.
+His wife Sally is a Foundation consultant whose clients include the National Medal of Honor Museum Foundation and the Dallas Arboretum.
 The couple have two children, Beth, who teaches middle school history in Denver.
 Colo., and Edward, an author and assistant professor of creative writing at Washington University in St. Louis, Mo.

 Carol Reardon is a historian for the Gettysburg Foundation’s In the Footsteps of Leaders: Executive Program.
 She has a PhD in History and is the George Winfree Professor of American History at Penn State University and Scholar-in-Residence of the George and Ann Richards Civil War Era Center.
 Additionally, she has taught at the U.S. Army War College and the U.S. Military Academy.
 Most of her courses specialize in the field of military history, especially the Vietnam War and the Civil War Era.
 Carol has written five books about the Civil War alone, with three centering on Gettysburg, most recently A Field Guide to Gettysburg: Experiencing the Battlefield through Its History, Places, and People with Tom Vossler.
 She currently resides in Gettysburg.